 - Successful completion, by the end of the spring semester in which you are applying, of the specific prerequisite courses for your intended major as listed in the Pre-Combined Plan Curriculum Guide

-- Completion (before entering Columbia) of the major and distribution requirements prescribed by your home institution for graduation
+- Completion (before entering Columbia) of the major and degree requirements prescribed by your home institution for graduation

 Candidates who began at an affiliate school prior to fall 2011:

-The above requirements are the same except for #2.
+The above requirements are the same except for #2 and #6.
 The overall and pre-engineering GPA must be 3.0 or higher, and there are no minimum grades for required courses.